Identifying Signs of Teenage Alcoholism in Your Child

 Changes in physical and mental behavior

-Differences in hygiene, sleep patterns, eating habits, mood, and attitude could also be indications of alcohol abuse.
-Physical signs of an alcoholic include dirty clothes, an unkempt appearance, drawn and tired demeanor, and increased body odor.
-Teens who abuse alcohol care little for what they look like and focus more on how to get their next drink.
+Teens who abuse alcohol care little about what they look like and focus more on how to get their next drink.
 Mental-health issues like depression and anxiety could also become apparent, as they become more entrenched in their addiction.

 Back to top